#1 VMware Replication

-VMware replication creates and maintains an identical copy of a source VM on a target ESXi host.
-The copy of the source VM – called a VM replica – is a regular VM that is available in the VMware vSphere.
-VM replicas remain in the powered off state and do not consume any resources, yet you can simply power them on, in case of a disaster.
+VMware vSphere replication creates and maintains an identical copy of a source VM on a target ESXi host.
+The copy of the source VM – called a VM replica – is a regular VM that is available in VMware vSphere.
+VM replicas remain in a powered-off state and do not consume any resources.
+In case of disaster, you can simply fail over to your replicas and continue business operations as usual.

-With NAKIVO Backup and Replication, you can create up to 30 recovery points for a VM replica.
-Each recovery point is a regular VM snapshot, so if a source VM has been damaged, you can easily return the VM replica back to a previous good state even without NAKIVO Backup & Replication.
+With NAKIVO Backup & Replication, you can keep up to 30 recovery points for a VM replica.
+Each recovery point is a regular VM snapshot.
+If a source VM has been damaged, you can easily return the VM replica back to a previous state from vCenter or ESXi server.

-VM replication can protect your business-critical services from a number of problems that can occur in a data center:
+VM replication protects your business-critical services from a number of problems that can occur in a data center:

 - Host/datastore failure as a result of a power loss, hardware malfunction, or infrastructure damage (such as a fire or a burst water main)

 - Natural disasters such as earthquakes, floods, tornados, hurricanes or typhoons

-VMware replication creates copies of source VMs that can be stored locally or offsite, providing the ability to near-instantly fail over from the source VM to the VM replica.
-Thus, recovery times with VM replication are dramatically better, when compared to that of restoring from VM backups.
+VMware vSphere replication creates copies of source VMs that can be stored locally or offsite.
+You can near-instantly fail over from the source VM to the VM replica.
+Thus, recovery times with VM replication are dramatically better than with restoration from VM backups.

 RPO and RTO Improvement

-NAKIVO Backup & Replication enables you to improve your recovery point objective (RPO), which is the point in time that your VMs will be reverted to in case of a disaster.
+NAKIVO Backup & Replication enables you to reduce your recovery point objective (RPO), which is the measure of how far back in time your VMs are reverted in case of a disaster.
 You can set up your replication jobs to run as often as every minute, thus obtaining a near-real-time replication and one of the shortest RPOs.

-With VM replication, you can also significantly improve your recovery time objective (RTO), which is the duration of time that it should take to restore your virtual infrastructure.
-Because VM replicas are regular VMware VMs, recovering from a disaster can be done by simply powering on the VM replicas.
+With VM replication, you can also significantly decrease your recovery time objective (RTO), which is the time period within which you aim to restore your VMware virtual infrastructure.
+Because your VM replicas are regular VMware VMs, disaster recovery can be achieved by simply powering on the replicas.

 Failover and Failback

 During a disaster, all of your virtual infrastructures can be failed over from the primary site to a disaster recovery site.
-When the virtual infrastructure at the primary site is restored, you may want to return workloads back with the failback process.
-Using NAKIVO Backup and Replication, you can transfer changed data back to the primary site and return to a normal business operation.
+When the virtual infrastructure at the primary site is restored, you may want to return workloads with the failback process.
+Using NAKIVO Backup & Replication, you can easily transfer changed data back to your primary site and resume regular business operations.